funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 YCM also provides [semantic IDE-like features](#quick-feature-summary) in a number of languages, including:

+- displaying signature help (argument hints) when entering the arguments to a function call
 - finding declarations, definitions, usages, etc. of identifiers,
 - displaying type information for classes, variables, functions etc.,
 - displaying documentation for methods, members, etc. in the preview window,